tderso/eosuk.github.io/_posts/2023-03-04-ECVW-March-2023-update.md

       We have accepted 15 new children (8 boys & 7 girls) as part of the 160 children, i.e. to replace the same number of youth / young adults who have left the Village to start life on their own.
     </p></li>
     <li><p>
-      Ten of the new children are a direct victims of war, i.e. who have lost both or the breadwinner parent to the war.
+      Ten of the new children are direct victims of war, i.e. who have lost both or the breadwinner parent to the war.
 The five come from families who have been affected by the war, i.e. who lost their livelihood thus unable to provide for their children.
     </p></li>
     <li><p>
       As communicated before, our desire is to bring the number of children to a total of 200.
 However, that has to wait until financing is somehow secured.